github0null/eide-manual/index.md

 - ### Keil path settings
 	- `Green`✅: All path ok !
-	- `Orange exclamation point`⚠: One of paths is invalid, click 'Set Keil path', there is a description behind of option: **Verified** or **Invalid**.
+	- `Orange exclamation point`❗: One of paths is invalid, click 'Set Keil path', there is a description behind of option: **Verified** or **Invalid**.
 This description represents the state of the path Settings, as shown in the figure below
 	![setting show](./res/set_path.png)
 	- `red`❌：All of paths are invalid
 ***

-## Operations
+## Operations 📌

 ![preview](./res/operations.png)